zchyde/brooklinebooksmith.com/_drafts/bathroom-reading-volume-2.md

 Do not even think that I ran out of bathroom reading options after one measly blog post [link here].
 This week I bring you two two-volume releases, and a couple more tried and true suggestions.

-1. ROMEO AND/OR JULIET and TO BE OR NOT TO BE? by Ryan North.
+1. Chooseable Path Adventures: [ROMEO AND/OR JULIET](http://www.brooklinebooksmith-shop.com/book/9781101983300) and [TO BE OR NOT TO BE](http://www.brooklinebooksmith-shop.com/book/9780735212190) by Ryan North.

 These are favorites of bookseller Amy, for incredibly good reason.&nbsp;